 Tteokbokki is a famous Korean street food in Seoul which is made with sweet and chewy rice cakes and fish cakes.
 The steamed rice cakes are stirred up with fish cakes and scallions in a special sauce made if chilli paste and soybean paste.
 The flavorsome street food is a must-try for those who like hot and spicy flavours.

 9. Seolleongtang (Ox Bone Soup)

 Just like we Indians have ‘Kharode ka Soup’ in winters, Seolleongtang is a similar version and a popular Korean food name in the households.
 The winter soup is made from ox bones and beef bones boiled over for hours.
 The white-colored soups is reach in proteins.
 The frugal noodle soup is seasoned with salt, pepper, garlic and scallions.
 There is nothing like a bowl of this flavorful soup on winter days.

 How can this list of Korean food be complete without a dessert?
 Made with ice shavings and sweet toppings, Patbingsu is the most popular dessert in Korea.
 It is a bowl of a huge mountain of ice shavings and condensed milk decorated with chopped fruits and red beans (bingsu).

 Koreans have a tradition of eating a dessert together from a large bowl.
 So, if you get a huge Patbingsu bowl at a restaurant, don’t be intimidated.
 However, you wouldn’t want to share this tasty dessert with anyone.

 Korean Food is a must-try for all those who are always on a lookout for new food adventures.
-Its cuisine is strong with flavours and a delightful experience for your taste buds.
+Plan a vacation with TravelTriangle.
+Its cuisine is strong with flavors and a delightful experience for your taste buds.
 While many won’t relish it, some will love it with all their heart and soul.
 As mentioned before, Korean food is an acquired taste.